-If we accept your application, you will need sign policy documents relating to your new role as a volunteer for RCS.
+If we accept your application, you will need to sign policy documents relating to your new role as a volunteer for RCS.
 Then you’ll be invited to teach as an instructor candidate.
 The course director will observe you working with participants and give you feedback on your performance.

 Where can I find more information on the process of becoming faculty?

-I taught on the course a few years ago.
+I taught the course a few years ago.
 Why do I have to teach as an instructor candidate?

 Faculty status is valid for two years.
 We believe that it is crucial for faculty to be up-to-date with course content, and if you’ve not taught for a couple of years, you may have missed important content changes.
 Teaching as an instructor candidate means you are supernumerary, so if something’s new to you, you can take a step back and watch experienced faculty.
 You will also get feedback from the course director to help guide you.

 All our faculty are volunteers and do not get paid for teaching.
 Reasonable expenses will be reimbursed if you are teaching at a Partner centre; if you are teaching at a Regional or International centre, please check their local expenses policy.

 Yes.
 You can teach as many courses as you have time for, as long as you meet the eligibility requirements.
 You can apply for multiple courses at once, or you can start with one course and apply again at a later time for any further courses.